pivotal/docs-tas-adapter/scaling.md

-As described in the [failover and redundancy topic](failover-and-redundancy.md#controllers), controller managers use leader-election to designate a single active instance, so horizontal scaling is not an effective strategy to improve performance of a slow controller.
+As described in the [failover and redundancy topic](failover-and-redundancy.md#controllers), controller managers use leader election to designate a single active instance, so horizontal scaling is not an effective strategy to improve performance of a slow controller.
 Since the same deployments also serve webhook requests, you may choose to add horizontal scale to improve webhook performance.
 You may also choose to scale your